 Why are we bankrolling to the tune of millions of dollars people to go out and conduct research studies on things like whether or not there's enough coastal elites in the national security bureaucracy?

-I mean, ridiculous, patently ridiculous subject matters that do nothing to inform anybody, and were being paid hundreds of thousands, if not millions of dollars to perform this work.
+I mean, ridiculous, patently ridiculous subject matters that do nothing to inform anybody and were being paid hundreds of thousands, if not millions of dollars to perform this work.

-On top of that, he also said here's a specific statute, a specific federal law that prohibits contractors from being used to conduct foreign relations, which is precisely what he perceived them as doing.
+On top of that, he also said, here's a specific statute, a specific federal law that prohibits contractors from being used to conduct foreign relations, which is precisely what he perceived them as doing.

 And he was completely ignored, completely shut down on multiple levels.

-And you know, Sean, this is a real problem.
+And, you know, Sean, this is a real problem.

-It's not just Mr. Levinger, it's an epidemic across the government.
+It's an epidemic across the government.

-I have people who I represent in the administration on multiple different levels, very senior folks, all the way to lower level folks, and their experience is probably experiencing this problem right and left.
+I have people who I represent in the administration on multiple different levels, very senior folks all the way to lower-level folks.

-It's a tool that the the deep state is essentially weaponized, it's the low-hanging fruit, if you will, to keep people out of government, to keep the president's appointees out who are going to effectuate his agenda.
+It's the low-hanging fruit, if you will, to keep people out of government, to keep the president's appointees out who are going to effectuate his agenda.

 And it's something that they've been doing over and over and over.